 Outset supported Thomas Hirschhorn’s durational project in Biel, The Robert Walser – Sculpture, curated by Kathleen Bühler.

-Through this project, Swiss artist Hirschhorn ( recipient of the 2018 Swiss Grand Award of Art/Prix Meret Oppenheim) will realize a non-exclusive site in public space as a rendezvous for everyone to explore the work of author Robert Walser.
+Through this project, Swiss artist Hirschhorn (recipient of the 2018 Swiss Grand Award of Art/Prix Meret Oppenheim) realized a non-exclusive site in public space as a rendezvous for everyone to explore the work of author Robert Walser.

-Over three months the artist will be constantly present in Biel and support, initiate, and energize diverse rencounters with Robert Walser.
-It is Thomas Hirschhorn’s first production project in which he will be also present in Switzerland – and in its dimensions the largest.
+Over three months the artist was constantly present in Biel and supported, initiated and energized diverse rencounters with Robert Walser.
+It is Thomas Hirschhorn’s first production project in which he was also present in Switzerland – and in its dimensions the largest.

-For a period of 12 weeks, from June through September 2019, it will transform the city of Biel’s Bahnhofplatz into a venue for meeting and discovering Robert Walser.
-Readings, walks, studios, children’s programme, lectures, forum, theater, library, exhibition, Robert Walser Zentrum “affiliates”, and many other events bring the audience face to face with Robert Walser over 12 weeks on 86 days, daily from 10:00 a.m. to 10:00 p.m.
+For a period of 12 weeks, from June through September 2019, it transformed the city of Biel’s Bahnhofplatz into a venue for meeting and discovering Robert Walser.
+Readings, walks, studios, children’s programme, lectures, forum, theatre, library, exhibition, Robert Walser Zentrum “affiliates”, and many other events brought the audience face to face with Robert Walser over 12 weeks on 86 days, from 10:00 a.m. to 10:00 p.m daily.

-Thomas Hirschhorn’s project will substantially expand our former notions of what sculpture is and interpret it in its broadest sense, that is, as “social sculpture”.
+Thomas Hirschhorn’s project substantially expanded former notions of what sculpture is.
 It brings art into the city itself, onto its streets, and transforms the whole city into a space of reflection and interaction, inviting Biel’s inhabitants to actively participate themselves.
-The «Robert Walser-Sculpture» will have an impact that goes way beyond the city of Biel and awaken great interest both at a national and an international level

 Thomas Hirschhorn has radically and continually focused on art in public spaces.
 His previous projects are testimonies to this approach, with his Gramsci Monument (2013, New York), Bataille Monument (2002, Kassel), Deleuze Monument (2000, Avignon), and Spinoza Monument (1999, Amsterdam).